nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 ### Use cases

-(For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)
+(For all use cases below, the **System** is the `NUSContacts` and the **Actor** is the `student`, unless specified otherwise)

-**Use case: Delete a person**
+**UC1: Add a tutor**

 **MSS**

+1. User requests to add a tutor
+2. User provides the tutor's details
+3. NUSContacts adds the tutor

+    Use case ends.

+**Extensions**

+* 2a.
+The tutor already exists.
+    * 2a1.
+NUSContacts informs the student of the error.

+      Use case ends.

+**UC2: Delete a tutor**

+**MSS**

-1. User requests to list persons
+1. User requests to list tutors
-2. AddressBook shows a list of persons
+2. NUSContacts shows a list of tutors
-3. User requests to delete a specific person in the list
+3. User requests to delete a specific tutor in the list
-4. AddressBook deletes the person
+4. NUSContacts deletes the tutor

     Use case ends.